AT A GLANCE

 # Not eligible for STEM Scholars until after the student’s initial enrollment

-^ Available at the Avery Point campus only
+^ Available at the UConn Avery Point campus only

 Founded in 1881, the University of Connecticut is ranked among the top 25 public research universities in the United States.
-With 10 schools and colleges offering undergraduate degrees, UConn is a prestigious Tier 1 research university that provides students unparalleled access to hands-on learning opportunities.
+With 10 schools and colleges offering undergraduate degrees, UConn is a top research university that provides students unparalleled access to hands-on learning opportunities.

 At UConn, students are encouraged to pursue their passions and learn what they love—your community of peers will inspire you, challenge you, and make your best better every day.